24 October 2024

 Sometimes I read their testimonies; sometimes I hear ’em speak about it in church.
 More than one person tells the tale of dying, then suddenly finding themselves in a dark fiery place which they identify as hell.
 They didn’t like it; they cried out for mercy; they came back to life.
 And now they’re Christian.
 And hoping they’re never going back there again, and warning the rest of us away from it.

 The other is how nobody’s been to heaven but the one who came down from heaven.
 Jn 3.13 Only Jesus knows what’s actually there.
-The rest of us only have dreams.
+The rest of us only have our dreams.
 Not that God can’t speak to us in dreams, and use these “experiences” to set us straight.
 If a powerful vision of hell gets you to finally take God seriously, great!
 Same with a dream of heaven.
 Whatever nudges you into the kingdom.

 Jesus told stories where people found themselves under judgment, or in torment, and of course they wanted out of it.
 Who wouldn’t?
 No doubt they were really sorry for everything they’d done to get themselves into that mess.
 But they didn’t get to take it back.
 There’s the Lazarus and Dives story, Lk 16.19-31 the sheep and goats story, Mt 25.31-46 and of course those folks who call Jesus “Lord Lord,” whom he’ll nonetheless turn away because he’s hardly their Lord.
-Mt 7.21-23 There appear to be deadlines for repentance, which is why Jesus warns us about them throughout the gospels: They’re when we die, and when he returns.
+Mt 7.21-23 There appear to be deadlines for repentance, which is why Jesus warns us about them throughout the gospels: The deadlinea are when we die, and when he returns.
 Dismiss these deadlines at your eternal peril.

 Yes, God is gracious.
 Infinitely so; he forgives all sorts of things.
-The problem is when we presume God’s infinite grace cancels out everything Jesus said about deadlines, and Jesus’s every warning to get off the highway to hell.
+The problem is when we presume God’s infinite grace cancels out everything Jesus said about these deadlines, and Jesus’s every warning to get off the highway to hell.
 We hear God can rescue us from sin and death, and imagine he can surely rescue us from the second death; isn’t he almighty or something?
 Far be it from me to claim he can’t pull us out of hell if he so chooses.
 But will he so choose? ’Cause I have no biblical evidence he will.
 Hell’s deliberately made to sound like a fixed point and permanent condition: Once you’re in you’re not getting out.
-I seriously doubt Jesus lied about that, just to scare us straight.
+I seriously doubt Jesus lied about this, just to scare us straight.

-A lot of Christians are bugged by the idea of hell as a permanent condition, ’cause they see that as inconsistent with a gracious, forgiving God.
+A lot of Christians are bugged by the idea of hell as a permanent condition, ’cause they see it as inconsistent with a gracious, forgiving God.
 I agree; it certainly feels that way sometimes.
-But—to show you how inspiration sometimes comes from the oddest places—I’m reminded of a bit from the TV show Rick and Morty, where Rick breaks into the White House, and warns a Secret Service away from him:
+But—to show you how inspiration sometimes comes from the oddest places—I’m reminded of a bit from the TV show Rick and Morty, where Rick breaks into the White House, and warns a Secret Service agent away from him:

 GENERAL.
 “Arrest them.”